feelpp/mordicus/source/datamodel/class_diagram.rst

 Internal solving procedures and standard functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the data model in its current state, the high-dimensional problem is solved by an external solver.
-As for the reduced model, for a maximal genericity the associated resolution code will often included in the Mordicus library: these approaches are called *non-intrusive*, and particularly useful when there is limited possible interaction or coding in the external solver (commercial software) and practical to consider exporting the reduced model in a number of formats (PXDMF, FMI...)
+As for the reduced model, for a maximal genericity the resolution code of the associated equations (ODEs, more often) will often be included in the Mordicus library: these approaches are called *non-intrusive*, and particularly useful when there is limited or no possible interaction with the external solver (e.g. commercial software).
+Moreover, a functional requirement of Mordicus is to support exporting the reduced-order model to standard formats (PXDMF, FMI...).

 So besides the *EXTERNAL_SOLVING_PROCEDURE*, we introduce an *INTERNAL_SOLVING_PROCEDURE*, each of which is derived from an abstract **SOLVING_PROCEDURE**.